VR-25/acc/README.md

 cVolt=./?attery/voltage_max:4199 # Used by <acc -v millivolts> command for setting charging voltage.
 This is automatically applied on boot. <acc -v file:millivolts> overrides the value set here -- e.g., "acc -v ./main/voltage_max:4050".
 For convenience and safety, voltage unit is always millivolt (mV).
 Only the first four digits of the original value are modified.
 The accepted voltage range is 3920-4199mV. "acc -v" restores the default value and "acc -v -" shows the current voltage. "acc -v :" lists available charging voltage control files files. "acc -v :millivolts" is for evaluating charging voltage control files.

 selfUpgrade=true # Automatically check for a new release, download and install it - minutes after daemon is started/restarted.
 This has virtually no impact on mobile data.
 It runs only once per boot session.
-Update zips weigh less than 60 kilobytes.
+Update zips weigh just a few kilobytes.

-rebootOnPause= # After set seconds (disabled if null).`
+rebootOnPause= # After set seconds (disabled if null).

+vNow= # Pause charging for _seconds when charging voltage (voltage_now) >= mV_ (e.g., 4150_15).
+This is an alternative to charging voltage control.
+However, in order to actually benefit from it, the charging current must be low (e.g., 500-1000mA).
+You can use onPlugged=./usb/current_max:500000 or similar configuration, or a low current power supply to achieve that.
+The higher the current, the less effective this is.
+That is because battery voltage raises quicker with higher charging current.`